yds12/tarsila/issues.md

 20. Create mouse manager, and store events to be ran on mouse release [DONE]
 21. Cannot type on spritesheet size textboxes if intermediate values are not valid spritesheet sizes
 22. Preview window gets too big and cannot be closed or resized
-23. Add tooltips to everything
+23. Add tooltips to everything [ENH]
+24. Use default mouse pointer out of canvas